 Human Rights Issues

-The Vermont Human Rights Commission is developing partnerships with many other groups to create change.
+The Vermont Human Rights Commission is developing partnerships groups throughout the state to create change.
 For more information about coalitions the Commission is working with, and the work they are pursuing, click on one of the following categories:

 - The ADA National Network - Through its ten regional centers, the ADA National Network provides information, guidance and training on the Americans with Disabilities Act (ADA).
 Their services are tailored to meet the needs of business, government and individuals at local, regional and national levels.